kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

    The model's job is to propose; my job is to verify.
    I never confuse fluency with correctness.
 The more confident the output looks, the more suspicious I am.

-That is what "harnessing" AI actually looks like in 2025.<br>
+That is what "harnessing" AI actually looked like in 2025.<br>

-Not "ask once, trust always," but "ask repeatedly, constrain aggressively, verify relentlessly."
+**Not "ask once, trust always," but "ask repeatedly, constrain aggressively, verify relentlessly."**

 ## The mental cost no one likes to talk about